Do I need to pay private parking tickets?

 Yes, there are two PCNs - which isn’t very helpful - but this one is issued by private companies for parking on their land without following the rules, or parking companies employed on their behalf.
 These notices are basically invoices for a breach of contract.
 Paying early can often result in a discount, but ignoring them can end up in court action.

-It depends.
-But before you even think about refusing to pay, take a moment to consider if the fine was justified.
-It’s worth knowing that private companies can't technically fine you; they can only claim you've breached a contract with them.
+💡 Top tip: It’s worth knowing that private companies can't technically fine you; they can only claim you've breached a contract with them.

 When should I challenge a parking ticket?

-• Car park signs were unclear or misleading
+Car park signs were unclear or misleading.

 Getting clamped or towed is usually a result of illegal parking, invalid insurance, or an untaxed vehicle.
 But remember, private operators can't legally clamp or tow on private land in England, Scotland, and Wales.